 An inquiry was made to Maine Department of Inland Fisheries and Wildlife (MDIFW), the Maine Natural Areas Program (MNAP), and the Maine Historic Preservation Commission (MHPC) on December 6, 2024.
-No response has been received to date from MDIFW, MNAP, and MHPC.
-A copy of letters sent to the agencies can be found in this section.
+Review from MDIFW and MNAP identified possible significant habitats in the area of proposed development.
+Flycatcher LLC will be conducting surveys on site to identify if significant habitats are on site.
+Please see this section for a copy of responses received.